US, Russia at odds over military activity in the Arctic

 “We are concerned over the level of recent angry and provocative rhetoric,” said James Stotts of the Inuit Circumpolar Council.
 “We do not want to see our homeland turned into a region of competition and conflict.”

-Russian Foreign Minister Sergey Lavrov had earlier this week dismissed the U.S. criticism because the Arctic “is our territory, our land" and had questioned NATO's motives in deployments of bombers and submarines to the area.
+Russian Foreign Minister Sergey Lavrov, who had earlier this week dismissed the U.S. criticism because the Arctic “is our territory, our land," questioned NATO's motives in deployments of bombers and submarines to the area.
 On Thursday, he said resumption of an Arctic Council military dialogue would contribute to stability.

 “It is therefore important to extend the positive relations we have within the Arctic Council to encompass the military sphere as well, first of all by revitalizing multilateral dialogue on military issues between the general staffs of the Arctic states," Lavrov said.